 While the medical conditions listed above will require going to a doctor and getting treatment outside of a counseling relationship, I don’t want to neglect telling you that sometimes, sexual pain can be caused by non-medical issues.
 In these cases, getting some education about sexuality and seeking counseling can bring about some highly positive changes in your marriage.

-Anxiety: Severe anxiety or stress related to sex can be a cause of pain for women, particularly early in their marriage.
-If a woman is a virgin when she marries and she heard friends or family talking about sex as painful, she may find that the anxiety that sex might be painful can actually end up causing her to be in pain.
+Anxiety: Severe anxiety or stress related to sex can cause sexual pain for women, particularly early in their marriage.
+If a woman is a virgin when she marries and she heard friends or family talking about sex as painful, she may find that the anxiety that sex might be painful can actually cause her to experience pain.
 The fear basically becomes a self-fulfilling prophecy.
-Women with anxiety disorders can find that sex is painful because they can’t calm their thoughts or feelings prior to making love.
+Women with anxiety disorders can find that sex is painful because they can’t calm their thoughts or feelings before making love.

 Inadequate Foreplay: Many women need about 10-15 minutes of active foreplay for the vagina to be ready for sex.
 If adequate foreplay and lubrication is not happening, the vagina is unlikely to lubricate properly which can make sex painful.
 Sometimes, when women have experienced painful sex in the past, they will shy away from foreplay because they would rather “get it over with” in regards to sex.
-Rushing through sex can actually make sex more painful.
+But rushing through sex can actually make it more painful.

 First of all, see a medical provider.
 In particular, if the descriptions of any of the medical conditions sounded familiar to you, talk to your gynecologist about possible treatment options.
 Look for a doctor that specializes in women’s health and who understands the complexity of working with female sexual pain.